LisangDing/LisangDing.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+My name is Lisang Ding, and I am a fifth-year PhD student in the Department of Mathematics at UCLA, under the supervision of [Prof. Stanley Osher](https://www.math.ucla.edu/~sjo/) and [Prof. Wotao Yin](https://wotaoyin.mathopt.com/).
+I am expected to graduate in June 2025.
+My research interests are optimization, machine learning algorithms, and mean-field physical models.